Joint stochastic localization and applications: Joint stochastic localization

-where $W_{t}$ is a Brownian motion shared by $p_t$ and $q_t$, and $C_t, D_t$ are matrix-valued control processes adapted to $W_t$.
+where $W_{t}$ is a Brownian motion shared by $p_t$ and $q_t$, and $C_t$, $D_t$ are matrix-valued control processes adapted to $W_t$.
 This yields a pathwise dependence structure between $\mu_t$ and $\nu_t$ for every fixed $t$.
-Assuming both $\mu_t$ and $\nu_t$ localize as $t\to\infty$, a coupling between $\mu$ and $\nu$ can be obtained as $(\supp(\mu_\infty), \supp(\nu_\infty))$; see Figure~\ref{fig:1} for an illustration.
-In the remainder of this paper, we will take different choices of $C_t$ and $D_t$ in various applications of interest.
+Assuming that both $\mu_t$ and $\nu_t$ localize as $t \to \infty$, a coupling between $\mu$ and $\nu$ can be obtained from $(a_\infty, b_\infty)$, which are random points with marginals $\mu$ and $\nu$ by the martingale property of SL.
+In the rest of this section, we consider different choices of $C_t$ and $D_t$.

-It should be noted that the joint SL scheme in \eqref{coupling} is just one of many possible options for coupling.
-Other constructions, such as those based on path-reversed Brownian motions, have been employed in different contexts to prove sharp functional inequalities \cite{courtade2024stochastic}.
-However, it is not clear whether those constructions can be turned into practical algorithms, which is a major focus of this paper.

-As an initial application, we construct couplings between $\mu$ and $\nu$ with reduced transportation distance compared to the independence coupling.
-Among many possible choices, we choose one that extrapolates from known optimal transport solutions under certain scenarios.
-Recall that the $p$-Wasserstein distance ($1\leq p\leq\infty$) between $\mu$ and $\nu$ is defined as

-where the minimum is taken over all couplings between $\mu$ and $\nu$.
-Different choices of $p$ induce different geometries in the probability space.
-In the following discussion, we take $p=2$, as the cost function in this case is smooth, so we can leverage calculus tools facilitated by SL.